averydhall/cs257/webapp/end-to-end/readme.txt

 - Player statistical rankings by team and year

 FEATURES NOT YET WORKING:
-- Team abbreviations listed in the Player Info result tables are formatted with clickable blue hypertext but lead nowhere as of yet (will eventually link to appropriate Team Roster results pages)
+- No source for player photos yet
-- Note: Most features from the unimplemented "Advanced Search" page mockup have been newly integrated into "Player Info", so we have decided not to implement the former)
+- Team abbreviations listed in the Player Info result tables are formatted with clickable hypertext but lead nowhere as of yet (will eventually link to appropriate Team Roster results pages)

 ADDITIONAL NOTES: